Did you know that Rwenzori Mountain is Africa’s botanic big game?

 - The mountain has Africa’s 3rd, 4th and 5th highest points.

-- It seats 6 mount peaks which are stanley, speke, Baker, Emin, Gessi, and Sovioa.
+- It sits 6 mountain peaks, which are Stanley, Speke, Baker, Emin, Gessi, and Sovioa.
 Stanley’s Margherita peak at 5109m is the 3 highest point in Africa.

 - The peaks are covered with snow throughout the year.
-This makes it a unique attribute to the mountain because of its close proximity to the Equator line.
+This makes it a unique attribute of the mountain because of its proximity to the Equator line.

-- The montane forests harbours various mammals including giant forest hogs, forest elephants, chimpanzees, Rwenzori otter, sporadic leopard among others.
+- The montane forests harbour various mammals, including giant forest hogs, forest elephants, chimpanzees, Rwenzori otter, and sporadic leopard, among others.

-- A variety of bird life, ranging from the albertine endemics are found in the park proximity for example the Rwenzori turaco, Rwenzori double collared sunbird, Rwenzori nightjar, Archer’s robin-chat making the Rwenzori mountains a rewarding place for the bird watchers.
+- A variety of bird life, ranging from the Albertine endemics, is found in the park’s proximity, for example, the Rwenzori turaco, Rwenzori double collared sunbird, Rwenzori nightjar, Archer’s robin-chat, making the Rwenzori mountains a rewarding place for bird watchers.

-- The three horned chameleon endemic to the park are some of the attractions you cannot miss out while in the park.
+- The three-horned chameleon, endemic to the park, is one of the attractions you cannot miss while in the park.